sarah-antillia/Tensorflow-Image-Segmentation-Nerve/README.md

 Nerve-ImageMask-Dataset.zip</a>, which was derived by us from
 <a href=" https://www.kaggle.com/competitions/ultrasound-nerve-segmentation/data">
 <b>
- Ultrasound Nerve Segmentation: Identify nerve structures in ultrasound images of the neck<br>
+ Ultrasound Nerve Segmentation: Identify nerve structures in ultrasound images of the neck
 </b>
 </a>
 <br>